Grades 6-8 · Starting with Grade 6

 No. This is a structured middle school curriculum covering puberty, hormones, healthy habits, body literacy, and the connection between physical, emotional, and social growth.

-How are girls and boys taught?
+How are boys and girls taught?

 What age group is this for?